aliak00/Tasker/README.md

 ### Reacting to a task

-After a task is done executing, it's time for reactors to be called. `TaskReactor`s allow you to re-process a task if the need arises, or cancel a task that you deem unworthy to complete.
+After a task is done executing, it's time for reactors to be called. `Reactor`s allow you to re-process a task if the need arises, or cancel a task that you deem unworthy to complete.
 You enable reactors by passing an array of them to a `TaskManager` object upon creation (just like interceptors).

 A reactor is first asked if it is supposed to execute.
 It is given the task that just completed, the result of that task's execution, and the task handle that owns it.
-If `TaskReactor.shouldExecute(...)` returns true, then `TaskReactor.execute(...)` function is called.
+If `Reactor.shouldExecute(...)` returns true, then `Reactor.execute(...)` function is called.

-Every reactor can have its own `TaskReactorConfiguration`, which can control how the `TaskManager` behaves while a reaction is in progress.
+Every reactor can have its own `ReactorConfiguration`, which can control how the `TaskManager` behaves while a reaction is in progress.
 For example if you want no more tasks to be executed while you are executing the reactor, or if you want to re-execute the task that caused this reaction, after the reactor is done.

 ### Cancelling a task